-Local CIP Project Identification and
+Local CIP Project Identification and Prioritization

-Recommendation: As part of the annual capital

-Street Improvement Plan updates, develop and

-apply safety-focused criteria for transportation project identification and prioritization.
+Recommendation: As part of the annual capital improvement program and One- and Six-Year Street Improvement Plan updates, develop and apply safety-focused criteria for transportation project identification and prioritization.
 The criteria should include fatal and serious injury crash reductions.